avniproject/avni-website/src/pages/case-studies/dam-and-water-bodies-desilting-work-monitoring-1.md

 date: 2019-11-06T07:24:26.445Z
 description: >-
-  In Maharashtra, desilting work happens in the field in multiple places before monsoon.
+  In Maharashtra, desilting work happens in the field in multiple places before the monsoon.
 Avni was used to help in monitoring this work's progress and completion.
 tags:
   - Water